Flamingo that escaped Kansas zoo in 2005 spotted in Texas

 The bird and another flamingo escaped from the Sedgwick County Zoo in Wichita on a stormy night in June 2005.
 Employees had not yet clipped the birds’ wings to prevent them from flying, which facilitated their escape.

 While the other flamingo was never seen again, No. 492 has been spotted several times in Wisconsin, Louisiana and Texas, sometimes with other wild flamingos.
-But it had been years since its last reported sighting — until this month.
+Officials said it had been a year or two since the bird was last seen in Texas.

 Zoo officials have never made plans to recapture No. 492, despite the sightings, saying there is no easy way to do so without disturbing other wildlife.